cryptoadvance/specter-desktop/docs/extensions.md

 ui = RubberduckService.blueprints["ui"]
 ```

-You might have an extension which wants to inject e.g. javascript code into each and every page of specter-desktop.
+You might have an extension which wants to inject e.g. JavaScript code into each and every page of Specter Desktop.
 The extension needs to be activated for the user, though.
-You can do that via overwriting one of the `inject_in_basejinja_*` methods in your service-class:
+You can do that via overwriting one of the `inject_in_basejinja_*` methods in your service class:
 ```python
     @classmethod
     def inject_in_basejinja_head(cls):